ekamperi/ekamperi.github.io/_posts/2020-12-01-kernel-density-estimation.md

 <img width="60%" height="60%" src="{{ site.url }}/images/gaussian_kernels_var_width.png"/>
 </p>

-Here is a concrete example that sums all the above:
+Here is a concrete example that sums all of the above:

 {% highlight mathematica %}
 {% raw %}